 Sentences are made up of words.
 More specifically, they are made up of parts of speech.
 A part of speech defines what a word does in a sentence.

 The parts of speech are:

-- Adjective: A word that modifies (changes) or describes a noun or another adjective.
+- Adjective : An adjective word that modifies (changes) or describes a noun or another adjective.
 Examples: Beautiful, white, shiny.

-- Adverb: A word that modifies or describes a verb.
+- Adverb : An adverb is a word that modifies or describes a verb.
 (It shows how something is done.)
 Examples: Quickly, carefully, brightly.

-- Preposition: A word that describes the relationship to a noun.
+- Preposition : A preposition is a word that describes the relationship to a noun.
 Examples: From, under, until.

-So now you have the words you need to form your sentence, and you know what parts of speech they are.
-Now you need to learn how to combine them.
+Now you need to learn how to combine parts of speech to form your sentence.
 A sentence has a subject (the person, place or thing that the sentence is about) and an action (what the subject is doing).
 Together, they express a complete thought.
 Even the shortest complete sentence in the English language follows this rule:

 “I am.” (“I” is the subject, “am” is the action!)

 Here is another simple sentence: